 Before you make a decision, take some time to think about your strengths and weaknesses as a home-based business.
 Ask yourself all the questions raised above.

 Once you’ve answered all these questions, it’s time to take your food business to the next level.
-So get an early start on your marketing strategy and promote your new restaurant in style with PosterMyWall’s range of design templates today.
+So get an early start on your marketing strategy and promote your new restaurant in style with these restaurant marketing tips and PosterMyWall’s range of design templates today.